 Analyzing which type of hair loss you have is a crucial part of a free consultation with Robotic Hair Restoration of Long Island.
 We analyze your hair, the pattern forming as it thins, the quality of your hair and any possible medical conditions to determine if you’re a good candidate for robotic hair restoration.

 The most common form of hair loss is androgenetic alopecia, also known as male pattern baldness (or female pattern baldness).
-Hair restoration procedures like Follicular Unit Extraction (FUE), which is the method Dr. Baiju Gohil performs using the ARTAS® device at Robotic Hair Restoration of Long Island, require donor hairs.
+Hair restoration procedures like Follicular Unit Excision (FUE), which is the method Dr. Baiju Gohil performs using the ARTAS® device at Robotic Hair Restoration of Long Island, require donor hairs.
 While androgenetic alopecia usually leaves hair on the sides and back in men and just causes overall thinning in women, in some cases there might not be enough donor hair for the procedure.

 Effects of Hormones on Hair Loss